Fattoresaimon/ArduinoDuPPaLib/examples/I2CEncoderV2/README.md

 ### void writeEEPROM(uint8_t add, uint8_t data)
 Write the EEPROM memory.
 The input parameter *add* is the address.
 This method automatically change the first or the second bank.
-The input parameter *data* is the data taht will be written.
+The input parameter *data* is the data that will be written.
-If the I2C clock streach is disabled, a delay of 5ms is added.
+If the I2C clock stretch is disabled, a delay of 5ms is added.